 1. Place the pork (or turkey or chicken) in a large bowl and spread it out over the surface of the bowl.
 (This makes it easier to incorporate the spices without over-mixing.)

-2. In a small bowl, combine all the seasonings (except the maple syrup, if using) and sprinkle the mixture over the pork.
+2. In a small bowl, combine all the seasonings (except the optional maple syrup) and sprinkle the mixture over the pork.
 Drizzle the maple syrup over the pork, if using.

 3. Using your hands, mix the seasonings evenly into the pork without overworking the meat.
 Portion and shape the mixture into 16 (2-ounce) patties, or about ¼ cup each.
 Note: When using in our favorite egg sandwiches, I make 12 slightly larger patties.
 Make-ahead tip: At this point, you may cover well and refrigerate for up to 2 days or wrap and freeze for about 3 months.

 4. When ready to cook, lightly oil or spray a frying pan or cast iron skillet with olive oil, and heat over medium heat.
-(A well-seasoned cast iron pan will not need oil here.)
-Add the patties and cook until well browned on both sides, about 5 minutes per side.
+Add the patties and cook until golden brown on both sides, about 5 minutes per side.
 (I can just fit 8 patties at a time in my 12-inch cast iron skillet so can make these in 2 batches.)
+Transfer to a plate and enjoy.

 Notes